HOW TO DECLUTTER YOUR BEDROOM: MAKING YOUR BEDROOM A SANCTUARY AND WHY IT MATTERS

 Many of us already know that clutter raises stress levels and makes our brains busy.
 This isn’t what we want at the end of the day when it can already be difficult to switch off from our To Do lists.

-Here are some quick tips on how to create a calm bedroom…
+Here are some tips on how to declutter your bedroom:

 2. Avoid distractions

 Everything in your bedroom should be designed to help you get a good night’s sleep.
 Try not to allow anything into it that will distract you from a calming bedtime to help you wind down from the day.

 Aim to make your bed every morning.
 A tidy bed instantly makes the room look more organised and gives the impression that you’re completely in control of your home (even if you’re not)!

 A calm room tends to have muted colours and patterns that don’t conflict.
 In the bedroom you want your body and brain to wind down for sleep and feel calm and relaxed.
 Check out this post on how to create a calm home for some more tips on this.

 One of my niggles is not knowing what to do with clothes when I take them off.
 There’s an in-between stage when they’re not dirty enough to go in the laundry but not clean enough to go back in the wardrobe.
 Instead of piling them on a chair or chucking them on the floor, I have a little box in my wardrobe that I throw them into instead.
 My husband has one too and it works brilliantly to keep that ugly clutter out of sight but easy to reach when I need it!

 I have a free Declutter Workbook which will give you some extra tips and advice on decluttering your home, why it’s important and how to get started (and keep it up!).
 Pop your details in the box below so I know where to send it!